beetbox/beets/docs/plugins/index.rst

    metadata.

 `beets-jiosaavn`_
-   Adds JioSaavn.com as a tagger data source..
+   Adds JioSaavn.com as a tagger data source.

 `beets-mosaic`_
    Generates a montage of a mosaic from cover art.